Cryptocurrency: Stablecoins

 Stablecoins are cryptocurrencies designed to maintain a stable level of purchasing power.
 Notably, these designs are not foolproof, as a number of stablecoins have crashed or lost their peg.
 For example, on 11 May 2022, Terra's stablecoin UST fell from $1 to 26 cents.
 The subsequent failure of Terraform Labs resulted in the loss of nearly $40B invested in the Terra and Luna coins.
 In September 2022, South Korean prosecutors requested the issuance of an Interpol Red Notice against the company's founder, Do Kwon.
 In Hong Kong, the expected regulatory framework for stablecoins in 2023/24 is being shaped and includes a few considerations.

 Memecoins

+After a brief initial rise, the price of the $Trump meme coin declined.
+About 764,000 people who invested after the all time high on 19 January 2025 lost money.

+The Melania meme coin experienced extreme volatility in its first days, after which it declined in price.

 Memecoins are a category of cryptocurrencies that originated from Internet memes or jokes.
-The most notable example is Dogecoin, a memecoin featuring the Shiba Inu dog from the Doge meme.
+One example is Dogecoin, a memecoin featuring the Shiba Inu dog from the Doge meme.
+Donald Trump and his wife Melania are the subject of their own meme coins, both of which declined in value soon after launch.

 Memecoins are known for extreme volatility; for example, the record-high value for a Dogecoin was 73 cents, but that had plunged to 13 cents by mid-2024.
 Scams are prolific among memecoins.